danielljeon/docs/notes/math.md

 - This is used to find the frequency components, representing the sinusoidal representation at a given frequency.
+    - Here $x$ represents the larger complex exponential in the DFT.
-- Thus the final result is a real number and imaginary number:
+- Thus, the final result is a real number and imaginary number:

 $$x(k) = A_k + jB_k$$